ghxiao/morph-xr2rml/README.md

 ## Build

 The application is built using Maven (http://maven.apache.org/).
-In a shell, CD to the root directory morph-xr2rml, then run the command: ```mvn clean package```
+In a shell, CD to the root directory morph-xr2rml, then run the command: ```mvn clean package```.
 A jar with all dependencies is generated in morph-xr2rml-dist/target.

-Alternatively, import the parent project (directory morph-xr2rml) as a Maven project into your favorite IDE and run the project building.
+Alternatively, you can download a snapshot of the last current version published <a href="https://www.dropbox.com/sh/1xcnvpc7pv6um2i/AAAGpp6oKyZ8pKMxsb6Fgmgja/snapshot/fr/unice/i3s/morph-xr2rml-dist?dl=0">here</a>.
+Get the jar from the last snapshot directory, for instance 1-0.SNAPSHOT/morph-xr2rml-dist-1.0-20150123.133316-1.jar.

-## Examples
+## How to use it?
-Example databases and corresponding mappings are provided for the MySQL and MongoDB database cases, see:
+We provide example databases and corresponding mappings for the MySQL and MongoDB database cases.

 #### With MySQL

 See directory `morph-xr2rml-dist/example_mysql`
-- `testdb_dump.sql` is a dump of the MySQL test database,
+- `testdb_dump.sql` is a dump of the MySQL test database.
+You may import it into a MySQL instance by running command `mysql -u root -p test < testdb_dump.sql`.
-- `morph.properties` provides database connection details,
+- `morph.properties` provides database connection details.
 - `mapping.ttl` contains the xR2RML mapping graph.
 - `result.ttl` contains the expected result of applying this mapping to that database.